openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  Literals of a primitive type, and literals of type *string* (see :ref:`Literals`);

--  Casts to primitive types, and casts to the type *string* (see :ref:`Cast Expressions`);
+-  Casts to primitive types, and casts to type *string* (see :ref:`Cast Expressions`);

 -  Unary operators ':math:`+`', ':math:`-`', '~', and '!', but not ':math:`++`'